UrielCh/api-ovh-node/code/api/README.md

 const engine = new Ovh({accessRules: 'GET /ip, GET /me', certCache: 'secretToken.json'});

 /**
- * you can build and api object to store all the sub-api you will used */ const api = {
+ * You can build an API object to store all the sub-API you will use */ const api = {
     ip: ApiIp(engine)